GDP in Lithuania

 Lithuania - GDP

-A quarter-on-quarter comparison showed that GDP increased a seasonally and working-day adjusted 1.4% in Q1, which was marginally below Q4’s 1.5% rise.
+On a quarter-on-quarter basis, GDP grew a seasonally and working-day adjusted 1.4% in Q1, which marked a marginal deceleration from the 1.5% expansion seen in Q4.

 Lithuania - GDP Data